 On the Radio Advisory podcast, host Rachel Woods spoke with Micha'le Simmons, research lead with Advisory Board's HR Advancement Center and leader of the firm's People of Color Affinity Group, and Darby Sullivan, a consultant with Advisory Board's Health Care Advisory Board who focuses on health equity, about how health care executives can help address systemic racism not only in their communities, but in their own organizations as well.

-Read an excerpt from the podcast, and then download the episode to hear the full conversation:
+Read a lightly edited excerpt from the interview below, and download the episode for the full conversation.

 Rachel (Rae) Woods: What can health care leaders do to directly support the efforts of their community?
 Maybe particularly, if they are in one of the communities that has seen a surge of protests right now.